-Finding your Voice
+Finding Your Voice (Hilo)

+If you have been scribbling poetry in secret journals for years or if you want to now begin a memoir for your grandchildren, it can take some time to find your voice or to have enough trust to show your writing to the world.
 Rather than waiting for the day when everything is perfect and finished, this course begins one day, one word at a time.
 Short writing exercises, tips and tricks, including creating a space for writing, writing every day, reading aloud, training your mind to see detail, taking chances with emotion, having fun with humor and flourishes, writing from the heart, cultivating consistency, overcoming barriers to writing.

-This dynamic workshop is open to anyone.
-Students will need a notebook and pen.
+Required: Students will need a notebook and pen.

 July 5 - 26, 2016, Tuesdays, 5pm - 7:30pm, UH Hilo Campus, UCB 103, 4 Classes, $60

 Frances Kai-Hwa Wang, a writer, speaker, activist and multicultural educator who teaches at the University of Michigan, and is the author of “Where Lava Meets the Sea—Asian Pacific American Postcards from Hawaii” instructs this dynamic workshop that is open to anyone.